kizito9898/IT-Documentation/Windows/Group-Policy-Management.md

 ---
 ## Note
 You can configure any type of Group Policy depending on the company's need and apply it to the desired computers.

+# Account lockout policy

+- Configure account lockout settings to prevent brute force attacks
+- Create a GPO in the domain (Named Account lockout policy)
+- Right click on the GPO and Edit
+- Computer Configuration → Policies → Security Settings → Account Policies → Define this policy and set it up via your organization needs → Apply and OK

+---

+# Group policy CMD Command

+- gpresult /f > C:\results.txt
+  This creates a file containing the group policy of the computer

+- gpupdate /help
+  This shows you everything you need to know about the command

+- gpresult /r
+  Shows applied policies for the User and Computer

+- gpresult /h C:\GPOReport.html
+  Saves a detailed report in HTML format